New

 Vendor compliance cannot remain fragmented across systems, regions, or properties.
 Disconnected processes undermine consistency, reduce visibility, and complicate audit readiness.

 Leading organizations manage vendor compliance as a centralized layer that operates across systems while supporting operational workflows.
-This approach provides governance without rigidity and enables portfolio-wide standards without slowing execution.
+This approach provides centralized control without rigidity and enables portfolio-wide standards without slowing execution.

 Visual representing centralized vendor compliance oversight across multiple property management systems